 The following courses must be completed with a minimum GPA of 2.0 prior to application for admission to the paralegal program.
 A minimum of 18 hours of legal specialty courses must be taken at Johnson County Community College.
+Please contact Anita Tebbe for more information at atebbe@jccc.edu.

-LEGAL NURSE CONSULTANTS MAY NOT PROVIDE LEGAL SERVICES DIRECTLY TO THE PUBLIC, EXCEPT AS PERMITTED BY LAW.
+PARALEGALS MAY NOT PROVIDE LEGAL SERVICES DIRECTLY TO THE PUBLIC, EXCEPT AS PERMITTED BY LAW.